Difference Between Sole Proprietorship and Partnership

 As one of the oldest forms of businesses, sole proprietorship is an easy one to create, and it's widely prevalent.
 One owner operates a sole proprietorship.
 This single owner is in sole charge of making business decisions.
 The person who owns and runs the business is known as the sole trader or sole proprietor.

 Sole tradership is another name for this type of business.
 The proprietor uses his or her own finances, experience, skills, expertise, and knowledge to operate the business on his or her own.
-The sole proprietor is in full control over all business activities.
+The sole proprietor is in full control of all business activities.
 Legally, the owner and the company are inseparable.

 What Makes a Partnership?